Evangelical People's Party of Switzerland

 The EVP is conservative on euthanasia, abortion, registered partnerships and other typically Christian issues, centrist on economic issues and stands rather centre-left on issues of wealth redistribution, education, environmentalism and immigration.
 Among other things, it claims to be "dedicated to protecting the environment out of a sense of responsibility for Creation" and states that "the ethical values of the Bible should be the foundation of society."

 The EVP is a member of the European Christian Political Party (EPCP) and was previously an observer member of the European People's Party (EPP) until 2008.
-In the Federal Assembly of Switzerland the EVP forms a joint group along with the Christian Democratic People's Party (CVP) and the Christian Social Party of Obwalden (CSP OW).
+In the Federal Assembly of Switzerland the EVP forms a joint group with The Centre, formerly known as Christian Democratic People's Party (CVP).

 In February 2023, in a shock result, Thomi Jourdan of Basel-Landschaft's EVP – which has a voter base of less than 4% in that canton – was elected into the state government, and will join four centrist-leftist-green colleagues.
 He is the first EVP government member on the state or federal level in Swiss history.
 This was due to a very active campaign from his side, and a lackluster one of his SVP opponent, national councillor Sandra Sollberger, who only appealed to right-wing voters.
 She also cited a lack of time which prevented her from campaigning properly.